 What if the Delta Gold Card is not right for you?
 Check out the following cards for other options:

 This card is the no annual fee version of the Delta Gold Card.
 Both cards have similar earning structures and perks.
 But there are two main differences between the cards.
 The first is that the Blue Card has a second 2x bonus category in restaurants.
 The second is that the Blue Card does not have any free checked bags whereas the Gold Card does.

 The Delta Blue Card has a sign-up bonus of 10,000 SkyMiles.
 This bonus can be earned after spending just $500 in the first 3 months.
 Unlike the Delta Gold Card, there are no additional statement credits in this bonus.

 The Blue Card is the better card you want to earn more SkyMiles and a decent sign-up bonus.
-The Gold Card is better if you’re traveling often and/or with a lot of people and want free bags.
+But the Gold Card is the better long-term keeper card.
+This is especially true if you travel often and/or with a lot of people and want free bags.

 American Express Platinum Delta SkyMiles Card

 The Delta Gold Card’s “big sibling” has everything that the Gold Card and then some.
 Both cards have the same earning structure, but the Delta Platinum Card has more perks.
 The Delta Platinum Card also has a $195 annual fee which is NOT waived the first year.

 This card gives you one Annual Companion Certificate each year.
 The certificate lets another person fly for free in any domestic flight.
 You will receive another certificate each time you pay the card’s annual fee.

 The Delta Platinum Card also has a built in spend incentive.
 You will receive a bonus of 10,000 Medallion Qualification Miles (MQMs) and 10,000 SkyMiles each time you spend a total of $25,000 on the card.